zahidul-islam-144/My-Live-Projects/README.md

 # REACT PROJECTS:
 1. ## The Good Doctor: https://the-good-doctors-by-zahidul-islam.netlify.app
    It's a basic design of react project where any hospital can find doctor to get hired.
 Based on this idea I design it as a beginer in react world.
-   Technology used: html, Vanila CSS, React
+   Technology used: html, Vanila CSS, React and JS

+2. ## E-Hospital : e-hospital-4f4bc.web.app
+   It's a basically trial of my learning firebase authentication system, react hook, custom hook, private route, routing, context API by doing this project.

+# REACT AND NODE JS & MONGO DB PROJECTS: ADDED SOON....
+WORKING NOW